Septic Arthritis

 ID and Orthopedic Surgery consults recommended

-Surgical evaluation is considered urgent for all patients with suspected septic arthritis and is particularly time-sensitive for septic arthritis of the hip, knee or shoulder
+Surgical evaluation is urgent for suspected septic arthritis, particularly hip, knee, or shoulder

 Lyme arthritis